elsultaan/sultan-weapon-foley/README.md

 # Sultan's Weapon Foley

-Welcome to my **Weapon Foley** repository!
-This collection is curated for viewmodel animators seeking weapon foley sounds for their stellar animations.
+Welcome to my **Weapon Foley** repository!👋 This collection is curated for viewmodel animators seeking weapon foley sounds for their stellar animations.😎

 ## Contents